ggovsaas/Etube/README.md

 npx prisma generate
 npx prisma db push
 ```

+**Note:** After updating the Prisma schema (e.g., adding email verification fields), you need to run these commands to sync the database.

 ### Step 5: Create Admin User
 Run this command to create an admin user: